josmas/UCapp/Readme.md

 Overview of available solutions: There are three different solutions described [here](http://zeroasterisk.com/2013/08/22/meteor-phonegapcordova-roundup-fall-2013/).

-I have tried two, but so far only one is working on the phone (showing stuff) but the phone is not talking to the back end on this network (see known issues below).
+I have tried two, but so far only one is working on the phone (showing stuff) but the phone is not talking to the back end on the GreenTown Labs network (see known issues below).
 The solution that half works is [packmeteor](https://github.com/SpaceCapsule/packmeteor).

 ##Steps to build the app